 The Importance of Search Engine Rankings

-How to Rank: The Search Engine Report Card
+How to Rank with EAT: The Search Engine Report Card

 Google has over 200 ranking factors to score your website.
 Each of these factors will help determine your position for specific keywords on the search engine results page.
 Think of getting grades in Math, English, and Science to contribute to your overall GPA in school.